 The Aurora program is a partnership of highway agencies that collaborate on research, development, deployment, of road weather information to improve the efficiency, safety, and reliability of surface transportation.
-It is administered by the Center for Weather Impacts on Mobility and Safety (CWIMS) which is housed under InTrans at Iowa State University.
+It is administered by the Center for Weather Impacts on Mobility and Safety (CWIMS), which is housed under the Institute for Transportation (InTrans) at Iowa State University.

 The mission of Aurora and its members is to seek to implement advanced road weather information systems (RWIS) that fully integrate state-of-the-art roadway and weather forecasting technologies with coordinated, multi-agency weather monitoring infrastructures.